paigedotgay/carlisle/README.md

 I'm learning Clojure right now, and got a bot to work with Clojure and [JDA](https://github.com/DV8FromTheWorld/JDA) some time ago, however, that was just a test to see if I could Eval Clojure inside JDA.
 I want a full bot.

-I want to keep the easy to write commands of Kotlin, but do the base of the bot in Clojure so I can still do nice and clean Eval commands.
-Thanks JVM!

 ---

 ### Planned Features